merkle-open/generator-nitro/app/templates/README.md

 Exceptions:

 * Component folders must match terrific classes, therefore they are case-sensitive.
-* TerrificJS uses upper case for its namespace `Tc` and class names `Tc.Module.Example`
+* TerrificJS uses upper case for its namespace `T` and class names `T.Module.Example`

 Use the component helper with the *exact* component name: